HCL-TECH-SOFTWARE/domino-c-api-docs/docs/reference/Symb/EXTENDEDPABFLAGS3.md

 ```
 #include <editods.h>
 ```

+**Symbolic Values :**

 **Description :**

-This DWORD extends the CDPABDEFINITION structure.
+This DWORD extends the CDPABDEFINITION structure. <br>

-If the Flags2 member of CDPABDEFINITION is set to PABFLAG2_MORE_FLAGS, the CDPABDEFINITION may be followed by a DWORD extension.
+<ul>If the Flags2 member of CDPABDEFINITION is set to PABFLAG2_MORE_FLAGS, the CDPABDEFINITION may be followed by a DWORD extension.
 If the value of this DWORD extension is EXTENDEDPABFLAGS3, then a second DWORD extension may be present with a value of PABFLAG3_HIDE_EE.
-These DWORD extensions follow the six R5 margin extension WORDs, if they are present.
+These DWORD extensions follow the six R5 margin extension WORDs, if they are present.</ul>

 **See Also :**
 [CDPABDEFINITION](/domino-c-api-docs/reference/Data/CDPABDEFINITION)